-All new development should connect to or stub-out to adjacent parcels (even vacant parcels), providing cross access at regular intervals.
+• All new development should connect to or stub-out to adjacent parcels (even vacant parcels), providing cross access at regular intervals.

-3.3: Look at "edges" to provide additional connections as neighborhoods are built out
+3.3: Look at "edges" to provide additional connections as neighborhoods are built

-• Require easements in new subdivisions to connect to existing and planned green-ways.
+• Require easements in new subdivisions to connect to existing and planned greenways.

-Policy 4: Establish a core network of walkability for the Town
+Policy 4: Establish a core network of walkability for the Town.

-4.1: Create a priority pedestrian corridor along Main Street
+4.1: Create a priority pedestrian corridor along Main Street.

 Main Street provides a primary east / west route from Reedy Branch to the future Fork Swamp Greenway.
-This corridor should be prioritized for the construction of crosswalks and ADA compliant curb ramps as well as the completion of any sidewalk gaps.
+This corridor should be prioritized for the construction of crosswalks and ADA compliant curb ramps and for the completion of any sidewalk gaps.

-4.2: Improve intersections to increase pedestrian safety and improve the walking route along Main Street the tracks), Railroad St (west of the tracks) and Old Tar Rd.
+4.2: Improve intersections to increase pedestrian safety and improve the walking route along Main Street.

-Key intersections include Ange St, Jones St, Church St, Mill St, Railroad St (east of
+• Key intersections include Ange St, Jones St, Church St, Mill St, Railroad St (east of the tracks), Railroad St (west of the tracks) and Old Tar Rd.